kalisio/kdk/docs/api/kmap/mixins.md

 * **openTimeseries()** opens the timeseries widget to make it currently visible
 * **closeTimeseries()** closes the timeseries widget to make it currently hidden
 * **toggleTimeseries()** changes the visibility state of the timeseries widget

+This mixin also adds the following internal data properties:
+* **probedLocation** currently probed location feature

 ::: tip
 The mixin keeps in sync the timeseries widget visibility state and the associated probe marker layer.